WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     ```

     Changes to the local context will automatically trigger updates in any directives that depend on the modified values.

+    _Please, visit [The Reactive and Declarative mindset](./the-reactive-and-declarative-mindset.md) guide to learn more about how reactivity works in the Interactivity API._

 -   **Nesting local contexts**